University of Michigan Football

 A design originally based on functional and structural parts of the helmet is now purely decorative.
 Or maybe it has taken on a new function as symbol of and link to Michigan's great athletic tradition.

 Hockey coach Red Berenson had toyed with the idea of incorporating the winged design into the Michigan hockey helmets for a number of years.
 When he distributed winged maize and blue helmets on the eve of the 1989 CCHA playoffs, his players were at first skeptical, but soon came to appreciate the iconic power of the design.
 The catchers for the baseball and softball teams and field hockey goalies proudly wear the winged design on their helmets.
-The swimming team wore the familiar image on its racing caps for a few years.
+The swimming team has worn the familiar image on its racing caps.
 Even the women's rowing team has adopted the winged logo.
+The men's and women's lacrosse teams are the latest to sport the famous design.

-If Fritz Crisler were to return to Michigan Stadium, Yost Arena, Fisher Field, or Alumni Field, he would immediately recognize his handiwork.
+If Fritz Crisler were to return to Michigan Stadium, Yost Arena, Fisher Field, Alumni Field, or Oosterbaan Field House, he would immediately recognize his handiwork.